Position

 Aircraft Structure Mechanic Job Description Sample

 An Aircraft Structure Mechanic is responsible for the maintenance, repair, and overhaul of aircraft structures.
-This role involves working on various components of the aircraft to ensure they meet safety standards and operational requirements.
+This role involves working on various components of the aircraft to ensure they meet safety and operational standards.

 Responsibilities: